Announcing the 2023 Button

-We're thrilled to announce the 2023 button for Michigan History Day® (National History Day in Michigan)!
-It's time to dive in to history's exciting topics and identify your topic, whether it be Michigan-based, national, or global.
-The frontier is yours!
+It's time to dive in to history's many exciting subjects and identify your topic, whether it be Michigan-based, national, or global.
+Which turning point will you choose?

 What is Michigan History Day?